With June 30 now in the rearview mirror, many businesses are starting to look back on this last financial year and ask themselves the hard questions:

 As we all get swamped with a flooded inbox that is hard to control, we are often quite cautious about letting brands know that we are interested in what they have to say in case they start ‘over-communicating’.

-Welcome what we like to call – the lead magnet.
-Knowing that we need to deliver a value exchange that is working in user’s favour, the offer of information, processes, checklists, or tools, packaged up in easily downloadable formats is a simple solution.
-If you know your audience, then you will know that they are often overwhelmed by information (in my terms we are all suffering info-besity).
-Giving them material that helps them make a brand or buying decision is seen ‘good value’, and will often be the thing that tips them just over the line into the data capture form.
+If you know your audience, then you will know that they are often overwhelmed by information (in my terms, we are all suffering from infobesity).
+Giving them material that helps them make a brand or buying decision is seen as ‘good value’, and will often be the thing that tips them just over the line into the data capture form.

-You will find a lot of information online about Lead Magnets and how they work.
-Here is our checklist to what makes an effective lead magnet:
+You will find a lot of information online about lead magnets and how they work.
+Here is our checklist for what makes an effective lead magnet: